arunpn/mortar-pagerank/README.md

         cd mortar-pagerank
         mortar register mortar-pagerank

-## Twitter Example

-Once everything is set up you can run the Twitter example by doing:

-        mortar run twitter-pagerank --clustersize 5

-This script runs on the a graph of follower relationships between the 100k Twitter users with the most overall followers (as in, only relationships between users who are already known to be at least modestly influential are considered).
-The data comes from [What is Twitter, a Social Network or a News Media?](http://an.kaist.ac.kr/traces/WWW2010.html) and was generated in early 2010.
-The script will finish in about two and a half hours a 5-node cluster.

 ## Patents Example

-You can run the Patents example by doing:
+Once everything is set up, you can run the Patents example with the command:

-        mortar run patents-pagerank --clustersize 2
+        mortar run patents-pagerank --clustersize 2 --singlejobcluster

 This script runs on a graph of patent citations for US patents granted between 2007 and 2012.
-As the citation graph itself is very sparse, we reduce the graph so that nodes are organizations instead of individual patents: the edge between organization A and organization B has a weight equal to the number of patents filed by organization A which cite patents filed by organization B. The resulting reduced graph is actually quite small due to the short timeframe of the data.
+As the citation graph itself is very sparse, we reduce the graph so that nodes are organizations instead of individual patents: the edge between organization A and organization B has a weight equal to the number of patents filed by organization A which cite patents filed by organization B. The script should finish in about 50 minutes on a 2-node cluster.

 The patent data we're using is generated from public information made available in XML form by the United States Patent Office (USPTO) and hosted by Google [here](http://www.google.com/googlebooks/uspto-patents-grants-biblio.html).
 We parsed the XML into PigStorage format at put it up at s3://mortar-example-data/pagerank/patents/patent-data.
 There is actually a lot of information beyond just the citations which we don't use in this project--see the LOAD\_PATENTS macro in `./macros/patents.pig` to see a schema of the available information.

-The script will finish in a little under an hour on a 2-node cluster.
+## Twitter Example

+You can run the Twitter example with the command:

+        mortar run twitter-pagerank --clustersize 4 --singlejobcluster

+This script runs on the a graph of follower relationships between the 25k Twitter users (40M edges) with the most overall followers (as in, only relationships between users who are already known to be at least modestly influential are considered).
+The data comes from [What is Twitter, a Social Network or a News Media?](http://an.kaist.ac.kr/traces/WWW2010.html) and was generated in early 2010.
+The script will finish in about an hour and a half on a 4-node cluster.

 # The Pagerank Algorithm